pgpainless/pgpainless/README.md

 >
 > -Mario @ Cure53.de

+### AI-free!

+PGPainless was, is and will continue to be developed without the help of generative AI.
+Training large language models (LLMs) consumes huge amounts of energy, contributing to pollution of our planet through the large scale exploitation of fossile fuels.
+Further, AI data centers are large consumers of water, which - due to the ongoing climate crisis - is becoming a scarce resource in many places.

+The author is convinced, that the risk that generative artificial intelligence poses on society is greater than its benefits and therefore refrains from using it.

+PGPainless is made by humans for humans <3.

 ## Get Started

 The very easiest way to start using OpenPGP on Java/Kotlin based systems is to use an implementation of [sop-java](https://github.com/pgpainless/sop-java).